evantahler/workstation/README.md

 ```
 # build the image (with your SSH key authorized)
-docker build -t workstation:latest . --build-arg BUILD_SERVER_SSH_PUBLIC_KEY="$(cat ~/.ssh/id_rsa.pub)"
+docker build -t evantahler/workstation:latest . --build-arg BUILD_SERVER_SSH_PUBLIC_KEY="$(cat ~/.ssh/id_rsa.pub)"

 # run the image
-docker run --name workstation -p "2222:2222" -p "8443:8443" workstation:latest
+docker run --name evantahler/workstation -p "2222:2222" -p "8443:8443" workstation:latest

 # connect
 ssh root@localhost -p 2222
 mosh root@localhost -p 2222

+# (optional) push it
+docker push evantahler/workstation:latest
 ```

 ## Code Server
 1. Navigate to the folder you want to open and then run `code-server` in the directory.  ie, `cd ~/workspace/workstation/ && code-server`.
 2. If you want to keep the server running, use `tmux` or `sceen`.
 3. Running this command will generate a password for the web interface.

 ## Build Options